silnrsi/font-alkalami/README.md

 ## Project status [![Build Status](http://build.palaso.org/app/rest/builds/buildType:Fonts_Alkalami/statusIcon)](http://build.palaso.org/viewType.html?buildTypeId=Fonts_Alkalami&guest=1)

-Alkalami v1.200 has been released.
+Alkalami v1.300 has been released.

-Alkalami is a mature product with no major changes anticipated.
-We will be releasing maintenance updates to fix bugs.
+In a future version of Alkalami, we plan to split Alkalami Regular and Alkalami Light into two separate font families.
+Alkalami Regular will stay the same.
+Alkalami Light will become Ruwudu Regular.
+Future versions of this font will remove non Unicode compliant solutions.
 Font sources are published in a public repository.
 The build process requires [smith](https://github.com/silnrsi/smith) and project build parameters are set in the [wscript](wscript).

 ## About ftml tests